Sean Evans (interviewer): Hot Ones

 Other videos for First We Feast include teaming up with Chili Klaus, another spicy food internet personality, to eat a Carolina Reaper pepper, a record-breaking chili pepper (1,569,300 Scovilles) grown by chili pepper guru Smokin' Ed Currie.
 Evans and Klaus reunited to eat the pepper a second time, that time while riding on a horse carriage in Central Park.

 In 2020, Evans began hosting Hot Ones: The Game Show, a trivia game show based on Hot Ones that aired on TruTV.

 In 2021, Mikey Day impersonated Evans in a Saturday Night Live sketch where Maya Rudolph plays Beyoncé in a spoof episode of Hot Ones and ends up having a meltdown due to not being able to handle the spiciness.
 A year later, in June 2022, Evans did a cameo as himself in an episode of Apple TV+ show Loot, where the main character, also played by Rudolph, does the Hot Ones interview and ends up having a meltdown due to not being able to handle the spiciness.

 On May 25, 2021, Evans was nominated for the Daytime Emmy Award for Outstanding Entertainment Talk Show Host at the 48th Daytime Emmy Awards.
 He has won internet entertainment awards including the Shorty, the Lovie, and the Webby.
-Evans has appeared on Good Morning America, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, The Late Show with Stephen Colbert, and The View.
+Evans has appeared on Good Morning America, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, The Late Show with Stephen Colbert, The Kelly Clarkson Show and The View.

-On July 19, 2019, the Chicago native threw out the first pitch at a Cubs-Pirates game at Wrigley Field.

 In a 2021 interview with Esquire, Evans addressed the future of the show this way: "I do feel in some ways closer to the end of it than the beginning.
 We have been doing it for a long time and I'm not sure there's anything that I'm leaving on the table.
 Hot Ones has already done 10 laps around any expectation that I ever had for it ...
 So it's in a spot where I'm just doing something that I really enjoy doing.
 So I'm committed to Hot Ones for as long as the fans will allow it."

 In December 2024, First We Feast was purchased from BuzzFeed for million by an investment group that included Evans, Schonberger, Mythical Entertainment, Crooked Media, and Soros Fund Management.